Can covid herd immunity be reached without vaccinating kids? It’s complicated.

 The herd immunity threshold refers to the level of herd immunity needed so that when people return to their normal pre-covid lives, transmission of the virus cannot be sustained.
 That does not mean that the virus will completely disappear, but it will spread only among certain individuals rather than among the community at large, preventing new outbreaks, said Marc Lipsitch, an epidemiologist at the Harvard T.H.
 Chan School of Public Health.

-For covid, the herd immunity threshold is thought to be between 70 and 90 percent of the population.
+For the coronavirus, the herd immunity threshold is thought to be between 70 and 90 percent of the population.

 It is possible to reach herd immunity without vaccinating kids?